Treatment for an Enlarged Prostate in Marietta, GA

 What is BPH?

 Benign Prostatic Hyperplasia, or BPH, is a non-cancerous enlargement of the prostate gland that affects more than 50 percent of men over the age of 60.
 When it occurs, the prostate gland presses against and narrows the urethra making it difficult to urinate.
-Depending on the symptoms or the severity of ones benign prostatic hyperplasia, your urologist will prescribe a number of treatment alternatives.
+Depending on the symptoms or the severity of one’s benign prostatic hyperplasia, your urologist will prescribe several treatment alternatives.

 The prostate gland surrounds the urethra and assists in reproduction.
-As men age, the prostate gets larger, in fact, most older men have BPH to some degree and about half of men over 75 experience BPH symptoms.
+As men age, the prostate gets larger, so most older men have BPH to some degree, and about half of men over 75 experience BPH symptoms.
 BPH is a very minor condition and is not related to prostate cancer, however, symptoms can cause discomfort and be inconvenient.

 When the prostate gets enlarged, it begins to put pressure on the bladder and urethra.
 A lot of the symptoms of BPH tend to relate to urination.
 Here are the 7 most commons symptoms: